Skip to content

 The Landmark Increase

-In a significant policy shift, Singapore extended Government-Paid Paternity Leave (GPPL) from 2 weeks to 4 weeks for eligible working fathers, effective from 1 January 2025.
-This applies to fathers of children born on or after 1 January 2025 who are Singapore Citizens.
+In a significant policy shift, Singapore made all 4 weeks of Government-Paid Paternity Leave (GPPL) fully mandatory for eligible working fathers, effective from 1 April 2025.
+This applies to fathers of children with birth, EDD or formal intent to adopt on or after 1 April 2025 who are Singapore Citizens.
+The previous regime allowed 2 weeks mandatory + 2 weeks at employer discretion; from 1 April 2025, all 4 weeks must be granted if the father meets the eligibility criteria.

 This change was part of the government's broader strategy to encourage fathers to play a more active role in early child-rearing and to reduce the disproportionate burden of caregiving on mothers.